Bailly (crater): Description

-This is the largest crater on the near side of the Moon.
+This class of formation is known as a peak ring basin, which has a single interior topographic ring or a discontinuous ring of peaks with no central peak.
+It is the largest crater on the near side of the Moon.
 In area it is comparable in size to a small mare.
 It lies north of the crater Le Gentil and east of Hausen.
 Further west of Bailly are the (unofficially named) Montes Dörfel mountains.